 - 4. Political terms in themselves are difficult things to understand, even in affluent Australia; so I do not think the Mt.
-Koiari people are any different. - thing will we alright while the Administration is looking after us" (paragraph 3 Page 4) and the contents of paragraph 33 page 12 of the Area Study section of the Report.
-The contents of this paragraph are worth noting and should not be dismissed as attempted by Mr. Martin in paragraphs 34 and 35 following.
+Koiari people are any different. - 5.
+There seems to be a triple contradiction in the passage "everything will be alright while the Administration is looking after us" (paragraph 3 Page 4) and the contents of paragraph 33 page 12 of the Area Study section of the Report.
+The contents of this paragraph are worth thing and should not be dismissed as attempted by Mr. Martin in paragraphs 34 and 35 following.